docker/docs/docker-hub/scim.md

 We currently support the following provisioning features: creating new users, push user profile updates, remove users, deactivate users and reactivate users.
 Group management is currently not supported.

 The table below lists the supported attributes.
-Note, that your attribute mappings must match for SAML to prevent duplicating your members.
+Note, that your attribute mappings must match for SSO to prevent duplicating your members.

 | Attribute    | Description
 |:---------------------------------------------------------------|:-------------------------------------------------------------------------------------------|